-Luxury (220 CAD and up): All Suites Whitney Manor is a 4-star apartment that simply looks amazing!
+Luxury ($220 CAD and up): All Suites Whitney Manor is a 4-star apartment that simply looks amazing!
 This one is located in Kingston and it is the perfect place to spend the night and gather back your energy!
 The Noble Suites is an amazing 4-star inn that has a rustic feel but with modern facilities.
-It is located in Brockville, not far away from Thousand Islands and it is surrounded by local shops and restaurants!
+It is located in Brockville, not far from Thousand Islands and it is surrounded by local shops and restaurants!

-Budget (up to 150 CAD): The Colonel’s Inn is a very convenient budget accommodation located in Prescott, Ontario – perfect if you are looking for Thousand Islands cottages!
+Budget (up to $150 CAD): The Colonel’s Inn is a very convenient budget accommodation located in Prescott, Ontario – perfect if you are looking for Thousand Islands cottages!
 If you choose to stay here, you will surely enjoy the outdoor swimming pool and the cozy rooms!
-Tekdiv B&B is the hotel where I stayed in and I can wholeheartedly recommend it.
+Tekdiv B&B is the hotel where I stayed and I can wholeheartedly recommend it.
 It features a great on-site restaurant and even a scuba diving school!
 Plus, the rooms are cozy and super nice, perfect for a good night’s sleep.

 Day 16: Back to Montreal and back home

 Driving time and distance from Thousand Islands to Montreal: 290 km (180 mi), 2h